 Internal Threats

 Non-banks’ business model is their biggest self-risk.
-Because they hold a more relaxed eligibility criteria, they may issue high-risk loans to borrowers with less than perfect credit scores, the risk of default in an economic downturn is high.
+Because they hold more relaxed eligibility criteria, they may issue high-risk loans to borrowers with less-than-perfect credit scores, and the risk of default in an economic downturn is high.

 Also, there’s mounting pressure and concern from federal regulators that non-banks are under-regulated.
-There’s a risk that non-bank regulatory compliance may be updated in the future, forcing non-banks to operate under the same rigid regulations traditional banking faces.
+There’s a risk that non-bank regulatory compliance may be updated, forcing non-banks to operate under the same rigid regulations traditional banking faces.

 External Threats